 The stock structure of black marlin is unclear.
 Genetic studies have suggested that there are several stocks within the Pacific (eastern, southwestern and northwestern stock units).
 Other evidence, such as long-distance movement of tagged marlin, suggests a single pan-Pacific stock.
 During 1980-2000, annual catches of black marlin from the WCP-CA remained relatively stable at about 1000-2000 mt (Figure 64).
-Catches increased steadily in the subsequent years, exceeding 3000 mt in 2005.
+Catches increased steadily in the subsequent years, averaging 2500 mt in recent years.
 There has been no assessment of the status of the black marlin stock(s) in the Pacific Ocean.